 Less feared but equally creepy are non-poisonous spiders.
 Most of them do little harm.
 If you are bitten by a non-poisonous spider, you may develop a red welt similar to a mosquito bite.
 Those with venom allergies may have more severe reactions.
 Some non-poisonous spiders in Alabama include tarantulas, jumping spiders, and wolf spiders to name a few, but there are almost 900 spider species in Alabama.

-If you want spiders removed from your home in the Huntsville, Cullman, Decatur, Florence, Jasper, Guntersville, Gulf Shores, Orange Beach, or Foley areas, contact Advanced Pest Control so we can exterminate them, leaving you with a spider-free home.
+If you want spiders removed from your home in the Daphne, Fairhope, Foley, Gulf Shores, Orange Beach, and Spanish Fort, contact Advanced Pest Control so we can exterminate them, leaving you with a spider-free home.